niftylab/laygo2/docs_workspace/docs_sphinx/source/technology.md

 Please find detailed descriptions for the listed files below:

+## \_\_init\_\_.py

+Contains import statements for technlogy-specific functions such as load_templates() and load_grids().

 ## laygo2_tech_templates.py

-The python module that contains technology-specific templates.
-When the load_templates() in the module is called, it produces various template objects(MOSFET, Capacitors, Resistors) and returns them as a TemplateLibrary object.
+Implements technology-specific templates and their functions.
+It also contains load_template() function, which returns a TemplateLibrary object containing template objects (MOSFET, Capacitors, Resistors) of core devices.

-The template can be either one of NativeInstanceTemplate(for vanilla instances), ParameterizedInstanceTemplate(for PCell instances), UserDefinedTemplate(for user-defined virtual instances), or newly defined types by users.
+The templates are typically implemented by utilizing on of the predefined template classes, such as NativeInstanceTemplate(for vanilla instances), ParameterizedInstanceTemplate(for PCell instances), UserDefinedTemplate(for user-defined virtual instances).
+Or users can define their own template classes.

 ## laygo2_tech_grids.py

-This module contains various placement/routing grids for the target process.
-When the load_girds() function is called, it produces various grid objects for the target technology and returns them as a GridLibrary object.
+Implements technology-specific placement/routing grids and their function.
+It also contains load_grid() function, which returns a GridLibrary object containing grid objects.

 ## laygo2_tech.yaml

-This yaml file contains various parameters for template and grid generation functions in the _template.py and _grid.py files.
+This yaml file contains technology-specific parameters (such as unit resolution, pin location, structure size, and grid parameters) for template and grid generation functions in the _template.py and _grid.py files.
-This file is not a mendatory one, as the py files can be described without using any external parameter files.
-The example file contains various technology parameters such as unit resolutons, pin locations, structure sizes, and grid parameters.

-## \_\_init\_\_.py

-This initialization file contains code to read out load_templates / load_grids funtions when the package is loaded.
+Instead of using the yaml file to store technology information, users can hard-code all required numeric files in the template and grid files.

 ## laygo2_tech.layermap